zzzprojects/learn-orm/tutorials/dapper-contrib/delete-data.md

 Deleting an entity is the easiest because it only requires a unique `Id` to identify the entity being deleted.
 The **Dapper.Contrib** library provides `Delete` and `DeleteAll` extension methods to delete existing data from the database.

-The following example deletes a single new record using the `Delete` method.
+The following example deletes a single record using the `Delete` method.

 ```csharp
 private static void DeleteSingleBook()